+'''

-\$ python advanced_orchestration.py 10 .
+\ python advanced_orchestration.py 10 .
 100 247 0 0

+'''

-This execution would create 10 JSON files with unique seeds, set the current directory as the head for the output path, simulate 100 EVs for a week, not generate plots with each simulation, and not execute the JSON files with the HELICS runner (meaning the user will need to manually run each JSON file).
+This execution would create 10 JSON files with unique seeds, set the current directory as the head for the output path, simulate 100 EVs for a week, not generate plots with each simulation, and not execute the JSON files with helics_cli (meaning that helics_cli will not be called automatically - the user will need to manually execute helics_cli for each JSON file).

 You may decide to adapt advanced_orchestration.py to suite your needs within the Merlin environment, in which case you would only need the helper script to create the JSON files.
-If you elect to use the HELICS runner for the generated runner JSON files using the helper script, subdirectories are created for the HELICS runner JSON files and for the csv results.
+If you elect to execute helics_cli for the generated runner JSON files using the helper script, subdirectories are created for the helics_cli runner JSON files and for the csv results.
 Results for the default simulation are in the repo and can be used for confirming accurate execution.